 Undergraduate Office: 614-292-6009, Celeste Laboratory, room 110 (CE 110).
-Holly keeps us afloat from there and has the answers to life's big and small questions.
+Holly Wheaton keeps us afloat from there and has the answers to life's big and small questions.
 Stop by any time Monday-Friday, 8:00am-4:30pm for assistance (but if you're going to ask Holly what the meaning of life is, maybe call first and schedule an appointment).

-Welcome to CHEM 1210!
+Welcome to CHEM 1220!
 We are so glad you are here and are excited to explore general chemistry concepts with you this semester.
 Our goal is that you leave this course with an appreciation of how chemistry impacts your everyday lives.
 We also want to provide you with the foundational chemistry concepts that will facilitate your success in future science courses and careers.
 Our team of lecturers and administrators are deeply committed to supporting your learning journey.

 This syllabus outlines the resources, policies, and procedures that will ensure your success in this course.
 Please familiarize yourself with this syllabus and keep it in a convenient place for reference throughout the semester (buckle up-it's a big course, so it's got a big syllabus).
-If you have questions or concerns about the syllabus itself, please contact your lecturer, Dr. Zellmer at zellmer.1@osu.edu.
+If you have questions or concerns about the syllabus itself, please contact your lecturer, Dr. Zellmer, at Zellmer.1@osu.edu

 Carmen: carmen.osu.edu: Carmen is the Learning Management System (LMS) used at Ohio State.
 It is the central hub from which your course will be conducted.
-Everything you need for the course is available in and communicated through Carmen or Dr. Zellmer's personal class web pages (which can be reached from Carmen).
-Daily engagement with it is crucial to your success in this course.
+Everything you need for the course is available in and communicated through Carmen, so daily engagement with it is crucial to your success in this course.
 It is important that you check your Carmen notification settings to ensure you receive course announcements in a timely manner.
 You can find instructions on how to set your Carmen notifications if you click option #2 on this webpage.